 Myth: Tummy Tucks are Only for Women

-According to the American Society for Aesthetic Plastic Surgery (ASAPS), tummy tuck surgery was the fourth most popular cosmetic surgery among women in 2018 with 152,446 women undergoing the procedure.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), tummy tuck surgery is commonly the third or fourth most popular cosmetic surgery among women with over 150,000 women undergoing the procedure yearly.
 Abdominoplasty has been an incredibly popular cosmetic option for women for years, in part due to the many irreversible changes to the midsection that accompany pregnancy and childbirth, such as stretched skin and abdominal muscles.
 Tummy tucks are frequently included in “mommy makeover” procedures and increasingly in “daddy do-over treatments; which refer to a full suite of cosmetic surgeries performed concurrently to help women restore their pre-baby body and men to regain a leaner physique.

-While women did make up for 96.8 percent of the total tummy tucks performed in 2018, men can also benefit from this procedure.
-Tummy tuck surgery was the fifth most popular cosmetic surgery for men in 2018.
+While women do make up over 90% of the total tummy tucks performed, men also benefit from this procedure.
+Tummy tuck surgery was the fifth most popular cosmetic surgery for men in 2020.
 While men may not have to worry about the physical changes that women’s bodies endure from pregnancy, they are not necessarily immune from developing a “dad bod.”
 Heredity or significant weight loss can leave men with stubborn belly fat or loose skin that leaves them feeling self-conscious of their midsection.
 Whether you are male or female, tummy tuck surgery will tighten and tone the contours of your abdomen to allow clothes to fit better and restore a fit and youthful stomach you are thrilled to flaunt.